Frequently Asked Questions

 Under Florida Statute § 627.428, an insurance beneficiary who wins a judgment against his or her insurance company has a right to reasonable attorney’s fees.

-Contact Germain Law Group at (813) 835-8888 or submit an online form for a confidential review of your case.
-Germain Law Group proudly serves clients throughout Central Florida, including Hillsborough, Citrus, Hernando, Sumter, Polk, and Pinellas Counties.
+Contact Germain Law Group, P.A. at (813) 835-8888 or submit an online form for a confidential review of your case.
+Germain Law Group, P.A. proudly serves clients throughout Central Florida, including Hillsborough, Citrus, Hernando, Sumter, Polk, and Pinellas Counties.